 Soil -- It prefers fast draining soil.
-A typical mix is 2 parts perlite to 1 part coir fiber.
-An alternate mix equal parts of potting soil and perlite or coarse sand.
+I use a mix of about 2 parts coir fiber to 3 parts perlite.
+An alternate mix is 3 parts quality potting soil to 2 parts perlite or coarse horticultural sand.
 In wet-winter areas, use extra perlite or sand.

-While it can tolerate drought, it looks best when the soil is kept moist.
+Water -- While it can tolerate drought, it looks best when the soil is kept evenly moist.

-It enjoys sun, but it might need some afternoon shade in hotter climates if it shows signs of burning.
+Light -- It enjoys sun, but it might need some afternoon shade in hotter climates if it shows signs of stress.

-Feeding -- It has average fertilizer needs.
-Feed about every 2-3 months with a general-purpose fertilizer, following the dose on the package.
+Feeding -- It has moderate fertilizer needs.
+Feed about every 2-3 months with a general-purpose fertilizer that contains micronutrients.

 General tips about the plant are here.